mossowski/NoSQL-egz/README.md

                    count: 21882
                },
                {
-                   term:  On or near St. James'S Parade,
+                   term:  On or near St. JamesS Parade,
                    count: 17019
                },
                {